 - Storage Jars with Glass Lids (I have these): Many items in my pantry and on my counter are stored in these jars.

 In addition to these kitchen items, the following unusual items can often be found on my kitchen counter:

-- Assorted fresh herbs in pots.
+- Assorted fresh herbs in pots

 - Fermenting water kefir or second ferment to make soda

-- Continuous brew Kombucha
+- Continuous brew kombucha

 - Some sort of vegetable fermenting

-- yogurt in the yogurt maker
+- Yogurt in the Instant Pot or yogurt maker

-What is in your kitchen?
+What’s in your kitchen?
 Are there any great kitchen tools that I’m missing out on?
 Do you have some of these same items?
 Share below!